Jopyth/AST/Readme.md

 * `python train_teacher.py`: Trains the teacher and saves the model to `models/...` .
 The teacher is trained with data augmentation.
 The augmented normal training images are saved in `datasets/mvtec_ad/bottle/train/good_aug/...` .
 Meanwhile the original and augmented images are loaded for training the teacher.
 There are three data augmentation methods applied to MVTec AD dataset and five for MVTec 3D dataset.
 * `python train_student.py`: Trains the student and saves the model to `models/...` .
 The student is trained without data augmentaion.
 You may reach out to the the parameter `img_aug` in the file to change the setting.
 The same goes for the teacher training.
 * `python eval.py`: Evaluates the student-teacher-network (image-level results and localization/segmentation).
 Additionally, it can create ROC curves, anomaly score histograms, and localization images.
 The anomaly maps are saved in `viz/maps/...` .
-The image-level results of max F1 scores and corresponding classification threshold are displayed.
+The image-level results of max F1 scores and corresponding classification thresholds are displayed.
 An csv file named `evaluation_results.csv` is saved in the current directory with the predictions of individual images in the test set.

 ## Comment

 * The code support the test images that are merely divided into two classes: normal and anomalous.
 The images could vary in sizes and aspect ratios.
 * In our experiments, training the teacher with data augmentation and the student without data augmentation results in the best*  performance on the bottle class of MVTec AD dataset.
-The comparison of the settings is as follows.

 ## Credits